 BCAD operates as an enterprise fund of the County.
 It is self-supporting and does not rely on local tax dollars to fund its operations.
-Operating revenues must therefore be generated from aviation users, automobile parking, concessions, investment income and other non-operating revenues in order to: (1) cover the airport system's operating expenses, debt service payments, certain capital outlays and other requirements, and (2) comply with the rate covenant provided in the Bond Resolution.
+Operating revenues must therefore be generated from aviation users, automobile parking, concessions, investment income, and other non-operating revenues in order to (1) cover the airport system's operating expenses, debt service payments, certain capital outlays, and other requirements, and (2) comply with the rate covenant provided in the Bond Resolution.

-Financial Highlights for fiscal year 2022
+Financial Highlights for fiscal year 2023

-- BCAD's assets and deferred outflows of resources exceeded liabilities and deferred inflows at the close of fiscal year 2022 by \$1.78 billion. - Total revenue bonds payable were \$2.46 billion at September 30, 2022, a decrease of \$106.9 million, or 4.2%, less than fiscal year 2021, attributed to the repayment of bond principal. - Operating revenues were \$313.8 million in fiscal year 2022, which represents a 6.3% increase over fiscal year 2021.
-In comparison to fiscal year 2021, other non-airline revenues such rental cars and parking increased by 17.6% and 60.1% respectively.
-However, concessions and non-airline terminal rents and other rents decreased by 6.8% and 31.1% respectively, while North Perry Airport, cargo and miscellaneous operating revenue increased 20.4%, 30.4% and 20.3% respectively. - Operating expenses were \$217.0 million in fiscal year 2022, representing a 35.8% increase over fiscal year 2021.
-The increase is mainly due to increases in contractual services, law enforcement as well as maintenance, equipment and supplies expenditures. - Capital contributions were \$12.0 million in fiscal year 2022 and are comprised of amounts received from the Federal Aviation Administration (FAA), and Florida Department of Transportation (FDOT). - The net position decreased by \$65.4 million, or 5.2% from fiscal year 2021.
+- BCAD's assets and deferred outflows of resources exceeded liabilities and deferred inflows at the close of fiscal year 2023 by \$1.8 billion. - Total revenue bonds payable was \$2.35 billion at September 30, 2023, a decrease of \$110.1 million, or 4.5%, over fiscal year 2022, attributed to the repayment of bond principal. - Operating revenues were \$304.7 million in fiscal year 2023, which represents a 2.9% decrease over fiscal year 2022.
+Enplanements and landed weights showed increases of 11.2% and 9.0%.
+Other non-airline revenues such parking, concessions, general aviation, cargo, and miscellaneous increased by 13.2%, 47.8%, 17.5%, 39.3%, and 65.7% respectively.
+However, non-airline terminal rents and other rents decreased by 9.2%. - Operating expenses were \$259.4 million in fiscal year 2023, representing a 19.6% increase over fiscal year 2022.
+The increase is mainly due to increases in insurance, general and administrative, as well as maintenance, equipment and supplies expenditures. - Capital contributions were \$6.3 million in fiscal year 2023 and are comprised of amounts received from the Federal Aviation Administration's (FAA), and Florida Department of Transportation (FDOT). - The net position increased by \$32.3 million, or 1.8%, over fiscal year 2022.